MehdiTAZI/IoT-Virtualization/README.md

 ## IoT Virtualization Proof Of Concept
 The puprpose of this source code is to proof our proposed approach of a virtualization IoT framework which is definied in the following PhD paper.

+micro-services approch

+each componen have a name, version and type

 ## Projects

 ### Thermometer CT